guglicap/arduino-pv/README.md

-This library allows communication of an Arduino with a SunEzy inverter, connected via the serial port.
+This library allows communication of an Arduino with a SunEzy / Orion inverter, connected via the serial port.

 Functionality is mostly complete, the only missing feature (that I know of) is setting inverter parameters.